svillafe/algorithms-and-data-structures/README.md

 [![Build Status](https://travis-ci.org/svillafe/algorithms-and-data-structures.svg?branch=master)](https://travis-ci.org/svillafe/algorithms-and-data-structures) [![Coverage Status](https://coveralls.io/repos/github/svillafe/algorithms-and-data-structures/badge.svg?branch=master)](https://coveralls.io/github/svillafe/algorithms-and-data-structures?branch=master)

 In this repository, you will find implementations of the most famous algorithms and data structures.
-The majority of the code here is based in the pseudo-code that belongs to the CLRS Book.
+The majority of the code here is based in the pseudo-code that belongs to the CLRS Book and Skiena's The Algorithm Design Manual.
 In code's comments, you will find the page of the book where the pseudo-code is located.

-Below you will find the list of algorithms implemented from scratch:
+Below you will find a group of tables grouping algorithms and its running time which are expressed using Big-O annotation:

+#### A brief summary about Asymptotic Analysis####

+Asymptotic analysis is the language by which every computer programmer and computer scientist discusses the high level performance of computer algorithm.
+It provides basic vocabulary for discussing the design and analysis of algorithm.
+For example Big-O notation.
+It is sharp enough to make useful comparisons between different algorithms, especially on large inputs.

+When we say that a function T(n) is Big-Oh of f(n), it means that for all sufficiently large values of n, it is bounded above by  constant multiple of f(n).

+#### f(n)'s relation ####

+Constant Time = 1 < log log n < log n < n^(1/2) < n < n lg n < n^2 < n^3 < c ^ n (c > 1) < n!

 ### Sorting ###